Chlerry/term-project/task3/README.md

 conda install -c anaconda scikit-image

-For the training and test data frames we spilited each single frame into muliple 3*16*16 frames as first step.
-Then we process the network seperately for every patches and merge the patches at the end.

 # Proposed Method 1

 The figure shows the stucture of 1/16 ratio compressor working process.
 The layers are follow: a 64*7*7 filter, a 2*2 Max-Pooling, a 32*5*5 filter, a 2*2 Max-Pooling, a 16*1*1 filter, a 8*3*3 filter, a 3*3*3 filter.
 We used the RaceHorses_416*240_30 as training data frames and BlowingBubbles_416*240_50 as test data frames.
 Since it's a regression problem we choose MSE as the loss function.